rajatmohan22/smarty-pants/readMeMaybe.md

-Full stack Node.js Backend Application which has User Friendly authenticationa nd authorization.
+Full stack Node.js Backend Application which has User Friendly authenticationa and authorization using JWT.
 User friendly error handling and schema validations.
-MailGun API for sending custom emials as and when users register or cancel the plan
+MailGun API for sending custom emials as and when users register or cancel the plan <br>
+Keywords: Backend Develelopment, MailGun API, Authentication, Authorization, JWT, Error Handling